mheap/nexmo-developer/_documentation/en/meetings/code-snippets/theme-management.md

 **PATCH: `https://api-eu.vonage.com/beta/meetings/applications`**

-A theme can be set as the default theme for the account, meaning that every room created will automatically use the default theme.
+A theme can be set as the default theme for the application, meaning that every room created will automatically use the default theme.
 To do this, first create a theme, and then add it as the `default_theme_id` in an object called `update_details`.

 ### Request